 Timing: Schedule in late summer or early fall — August through September — to identify any issues from the summer season before the heavy rains begin.
 A second ground-level homeowner check in spring after winter concludes catches any storm damage before moss treatment season.

-**Cost:** A standalone professional inspection runs $249 with The Seattle Roofing Company, and is often included in seasonal maintenance plans.
+Cost: A standalone professional inspection runs $249 with The Seattle Roofing Company, and is often included in seasonal maintenance plans.
 That $249 is the least expensive form of roof protection available — and it creates a documented record that matters if you ever need to make an insurance claim.
+When hiring a roofing contractor for any inspection or repair, verify their license at the Washington State L&I contractor portal — it confirms active bonding, insurance coverage, and any complaint history.

 What a professional inspection covers:

-Schedule your [professional roof inspection](/services/inspection) before Seattle's fall rains arrive.
+Schedule your professional roof inspection before Seattle's fall rains arrive.
+See our full Seattle roof inspection checklist for a complete DIY and professional walkthrough by season.

-Both IKO and GAF explicitly void their manufacturer warranties when visible moss is present and untreated.
+Both IKO roofing and GAF roofing explicitly void their manufacturer warranties when visible moss is present and untreated.
 This means the 25 to 30-year shingles you paid for become unwarranted shingles the moment moss establishes and grows unchecked.

 Our complete moss prevention guide for Seattle covers the full treatment system in detail.
 The summary for lifespan purposes: